KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-UserPresenceToMQTT by olexs](https://github.com/olexs/MMM-UserPresenceToMQTT)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - I - No image found.
+3. Issue: No image found.

 ## [MMM-ValuesByNotification by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-ValuesByNotification)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-ValuesByNotification.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-VartaESS by deg0nz](https://github.com/deg0nz/MMM-VartaESS)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-VartaESS.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.